SocksTheWolf/DeckConnectSite/_pages/documentation.md

 Use the `Get Name for GUID` node.
 Checking for `NAME_None` is a little wacky, so it's advised to call [DoesActionExist](#doesactionexist) first.

-{% img src='/assets/images/reference/GetNameForGUID.png' alt='Getting an Action Name for the given GUID' wrapper_class="center" size="75%" %}
+{% img lazy src='/assets/images/reference/GetNameForGUID.png' alt='Getting an Action Name for the given GUID' wrapper_class="center" size="75%" %}

 ---